Meeting with a nutrition expert? Gaby Vaca-Flores, RDN, CLE, outlines seven smart questions to ask a dietitian.

 At HUM, you can start by taking a quick 3-minute quiz to get personalized vitamin recommendations from the pros.
-Then, we pair you with a personal dietitian to consult on further curating your results and to answer any other questions you have.
+After that, we’ll pair you with a personal dietitian to help further curate your results and to answer any other questions you have.

-All of this information can enable your dietitian to make the most apt recommendations.
-More importantly, your they can help ensure that you’re taking safe, high-quality supplements.
+All of this information enables your dietitian to make the best recommendations.
+More importantly, they can help ensure that you’re taking safe, high-quality supplements.

 3. How do I stick to my meal plan when I hang out with friends?

-Navigating environments that you can’t control—like eating out with friends—is challenging, but rest assured that your dietitian can help.
-Whether its tips on learning how to filter healthy foods from a menu, exploring healthier cocktail options, or brainstorming ideas for non-food-related outings, your RD can be a great resource for tackling social challenges.
+Navigating environments where you have little to no control—like eating out with friends—is challenging, but rest assured that your dietitian can help.
+Whether it’s tips on learning how to select balanced meals from a menu, exploring healthier cocktail options, or brainstorming ideas for non-food-related outings, your RD can be a great resource for tackling social outings.